Contract Instructions and Forms

 This is a word document that must be submitted with your contract and contains a list of all the documents/material you must summit for contract approval.

-2. Program Narrative
+2. Contract Narrative

 These two documents that will assist you in the development of your Program Narrative.
-The Program Narrative Instructions is a Word document that was developed in the format necessary for your narrative.
+The Contract Narrative Instructions is a Word document that was developed in the format necessary for your narrative.
 The other Word document is the HPS Additional Narrative Instructions.
 This provides you with additional information required for HIV prevention providers.
 Please note that the narrative text in boxes can be cut and pasted into the contract narrative.

 3. Resource Allocation by BRP Form